nguyenanhnhan/Attire/README.md

 }
 ```

-**Note**: before you can add a view inside the 'index' method you gonna need a directory structure inside your `views` folder:
+**Note**: before you can add a view inside the 'index' method you're gonna need a directory structure inside your `views` folder:

 ```
 +-views/